 By Mercer Mayer

 This is a great book for big brothers to prepare for a new baby, but works just as well for future big sisters too.
 It features a baby girl in the story and addresses the frustrations many older siblings experience early on, in a funny and heartwarming way.
-It is relatable for children and parents alike, as the new big brother helps with nappy changes, pushing strollers and the everyday tasks related to caring for a new baby.
+It is relatable for children and parents alike.
+The new big brother helps with nappy changes, pushing strollers and everyday tasks related to caring for a new baby.

 I AM A BIG BROTHER

 If you are looking for great books about becoming a big brother, I Am A Big Brother book is one definitely a must!
 It features cute illustrations that help older siblings to understand more about what having a new baby means.
 It also beautifully focuses on the special place a big brother has in his parents lives while also identifying the important new role they play as a big brother.
 This is a perfect big brother book for toddler or younger children.

 By Caroline Jayne Church

 If you are looking specifically for books about being a big sister, I Am A Big Sister is perfect.
 Just like the I Am A Big Brother book, it focuses on the importance of big sisters.
 The great thing about both these books is that they don’t refer to the new baby as either gender.
 This means it works for all little sisters, regardless of whether they have a baby brother or sister coming.

 Many mums and dads would have grown up with the Berenstain Bears as children themselves, which makes this a special story to share with their own child.
 The book presents the addition of a new family through little bear outgrowing his bed and needing a bigger one.
 His old bed becomes the baby’s bed.
 It does not talk about the new baby as directly as some of the other recommended books.
 However this is a great secondary story for introducing change and growing up.